 8. Cards Boom.
 In the UK, people send around 30 million Mother’s Day cards each year.
 Globally, this number increase exponentially!
 Do you buy your own Mother’s Day card, or do you make it yourself?

 9. Simnel Cake.
 Mothering Sunday is also known as Simnel Sunday or Refreshment Sunday in the UK because people used to bake Simnel cakes to celebrate the gathering of families during Lent.
 Nowadays, Simnel cake is typically associated with Easter.

 10. Eating Out.
 Mother’s Day is one of the most popular days of the year to treat yourself to lunch or dinner with the family.
-While dining options may still be limited due to the ongoing Covid-19 pandemic, Mother’s Day may be the perfect time to order food delivery or dabble in the kitchen.
+Or why not spend Mother’s Day inside?
+It may be the perfect time to order food delivery or dabble in the kitchen.